efernandezpascual/sylvanseeds/README.md

 The following materials are available in this repository:

-  - `data` Original raw files including the primary result of the search in the Web of Science, and search notes.
+  - `data` Primary data files including the SylvanSeeds database in csv format and Boolean search string used in the Web of Science.
   - `doc` Files to create the [manuscript](https://github.com/efernandezpascual/sylvanseeds/blob/master/doc/manuscript.md) using `Rmarkdown`.
-  - `results` Output of the `R` scripts, including the clean database and files needed to create the manuscript.
+  - `results` Output of the `R` scripts, including files needed to create the manuscript and run the app.
-  - `src` Scripts in `R` language used to clean the raw data, perform the analyses of the manuscript, and build the `SylvanSeeds` app.
+  - `src` Scripts in `R` language used to clean data, perform analyses, and build the `SylvanSeeds` app data.

 ## Citation

 Please cite `SylvanSeeds` as:

-> Fernández-Pascual, E. (2021).
-[SylvanSeeds, a seed germination
+> Fernández-Pascual E (2021) [SylvanSeeds, a seed germination database
-> database for temperate deciduous
+> for temperate deciduous forests.](https://doi.org/10.1111/jvs.12960)
-> forests.](https://doi.org/10.1111/jvs.12960) *Journal of Vegetation
+> *Journal of Vegetation Science.*
-> Science.*